elastic/elastic-package/docs/howto/pipeline_testing.md

 Once the configurations is defined as described in the previous section, you are ready to run pipeline tests for a package's data streams.

-First you must deploy the Elastic Stack.
+First you must deploy the Elasticsearch instance.
 This corresponds to step 1 as described in the [_Conceptual process_](#Conceptual-process) section.

 ```
-elastic-package stack up -d
+elastic-package stack up -d --services=elasticsearch
 ```

 For a complete listing of options available for this command, run `elastic-package stack up -h` or `elastic-package help stack up`.